coreyzev/Resume/readme.md

 	Boston, MA
 	July 2011 – March 2012

 > My primary position in this role was developing the UX for a new white-label local search feature.
-My responsibilities also included updating and building HTML products, branding, and building a new MVC based corporate website .**PullnotPush.com**
+My responsibilities also included updating and building HTML products, branding, and building a new MVC based corporate website.**PullnotPush.com**
 	Design and Development
 	Boston, MA
 	July 2010 – Sept.
 2010